Sakshi107/expense-tracker/README.md

 ### Getting started ##

-  Clone the reposistory and run `npm i` to install all the dependencies<br>
+  Clone the repository and run `npm i` to install all the dependencies<br>
   Run `npm start` to start the react app<br>
   Navigate to `localhost:3000` on your browser